On a new parameter involving Ramanujan's theta-functions: Explicit evaluation of

-Note that the above equation is general formula to explicitly evaluate $h_{2,n/8}$ for any positive rationals $n$.
-We prove few values listed in above Theorem \ref{hn/8}.
-For proof of \eqref{h2by8}, letting $n=1$ in \eqref{ah4} we know that $A_{4,1}=1$, we find that
+Note that the above equation is a general formula to explicitly evaluate $h'_{2,n/8}$ for any positive rationals $n$.
+We prove a few values listed in above Theorem \ref{hn/8}.
+For a proof of \eqref{h2by8}, set $n=1$ in \eqref{ah4} and using the fact that $A_{4,1}=1$, we find that